 All entities have legal and moral obligations in relation to due process and procedural fairness.
-These obligations can only be fulfilled if all entities involved in creating and applying AI ensure that humanly-understandable explanations are available to the people who are affected by AI-based inferences, decisions and actions.
+These obligations can only be fulfilled if all entities involved in creating and applying AI ensure that humanly-understandable explanations are available to the people affected by AI-based inferences, decisions and actions.

 All entities involved in creating and applying AI have legal and moral obligations in relation to due process and procedural fairness.
 These obligations can only be fulfilled if each entity is discoverable, and each entity addresses problems as they arise.

 All entities involved in creating and applying AI have legal and moral obligations in relation to due process and procedural fairness.
-These obligations can only be fulfilled if the entity implements internal problem-handling processes, and respects and complies with external problem-handling processes.
+These obligations can only be fulfilled if the entity implements problem-handling processes, and respects and complies with external problem-handling processes.

 The Principles in Table 4 are intentionally framed and phrased in an abstract manner, in an endeavour to achieve applicability to at least the currently mainstream forms of AI discussed earlier - robotics, particularly remote-controlled and self-driving vehicles; cyborgs who incorporate computational capabilities; and AI/ML/neural-networking applications.
 More broadly, the intention is that they be applicable to what I proposed above as the appropriate conceptualisation of the field - Intellectics.